 - Freely eating artificial ingredients like those found in diet soda, sugar-free energy drinks and candies, artificial sweeteners, low-carb tortillas, or processed vegetable oils.

 - Processed meats like hot dogs and bacon.

 With dirty keto, little emphasis is spent on the quality of food being consumed.

 What is Strict Keto?

-Strict keto usually accompanies “clean” keto, but the emphasis of “strict” referring to:
+Strict keto usually accompanies “clean” keto, but with the emphasis of “strict” referring to:

 - Religiously counting all macros (fat, carbohydrates, protein) and calories on a daily basis (with or without a food scale).

 - Medical therapy to treat conditions like epilepsy and cancer, where the strictness of the diet is imperative to obtain a therapeutic level of ketosis in order to achieve effective results.

 People with strict keto sometimes struggle with tuning in to their physical hunger and fullness cues, relying solely on a calculator to tell them when, what, and if they can eat.